telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/editing.md

 ###	Enable Editing

-The example below demonstrates how to enable the ListView editing.
+The following example demonstrates how to enable the ListView editing.

 ###### Example